360 Camera Pipeline

 # 2.5.
 Generating Mesh and Texture

-There are two purpose for generating Mesh and Texture:
+There are two purposes for generating Mesh and Texture:

 • Having a mesh/texture would make it easy for us to add reference points/markers for fixing the scale.